mark-mngoma/RHWSL8/README.md

 1. Sometimes `genie` may fail to initialise, reporting `Failed to create CoreCLR, HRESULT: 0x80004005`.
 Remember to terminate RHWSL8 instance on seeing this.

+Update: It looks like `genie -u` is the main cause of this problem, which also breaks mounting in all WSL 2 instances.
+The workaround is avoid using `genie -u`, use `wsl -t` if necessary.

 2. SELinux doesn't work.
 It's because the default WSL 2 kernel is not a SELinux kernel.
 I may compile a custom WSL 2 kernel for this, but that would be another story.

 # Special thanks